[Solved] This Site Can’t be Reached in Google Chrome

 TCP/IP resetting

-Now, this solution might seem a bit more complicated because of the use Command Prompt, but we will simplify your task but providing the exact commands that you will need to enter.
-Begin by opening the Command prompt with administrator rights (you will find it the Windows Start menu).
-Next, type each one of the following commands and press enter after each:
+This solution might seem a bit more complicated because of the use of a Command Prompt, but we will simplify your task by providing the exact commands you need to enter.
+Begin by opening the Command prompt with administrator rights (you will find it in the Windows Start menu).
+Next, type each one of the following commands and press enters after each:

 “ipconfig /release”